Prevent overfitting and imbalanced data with automated machine learning

 Handle imbalanced data

 As part of its goal of simplifying the machine learning workflow, automated ML has built in capabilities to help deal with imbalanced data such as,

-A weight column: automated ML supports a column of weights as input, causing rows in the data to be weighted up or down, which can be used to make a class more or less "important".
+A weight column: automated ML will create a column of weights as input to cause rows in the data to be weighted up or down, which can be used to make a class more or less "important".